quantumlib/Stim/glue/stimflow/doc/api.md

 def with_integer_coordinates(
     self,
 ) -> StabilizerCode:
-    """Returns an equivalent stabilizer code, but with all qubit on Gaussian integers.
+    """Returns an equivalent stabilizer code, but with all qubits on Gaussian integers.
     """
 ```